chipsalliance/VeeRwolf/README.md

 ### Connecting debugger to simulation

-When a SweRVolf simulation is launched with the `--jtag_vpi_enable`, it will start a JTAG server waiting for a client to connect and send JTAG commands.
+When a VeeRwolf simulation is launched with the `--jtag_vpi_enable`, it will start a JTAG server waiting for a client to connect and send JTAG commands.

-    fusesoc run --target=sim swervolf --jtag_vpi_enable
+    fusesoc run --target=sim veerwolf --jtag_vpi_enable

 After compilation, the simulation should now say